jhradilek/rng2vim/README.markdown

     rng2vim docbook.rng docbook50

-To this XML data file with support for all 253 character entity references that are documented in the XHMTL 1.0 specification, use the following command:
+To generate this XML data file with support for all 253 character entity references that are documented in the XHMTL 1.0 specification, use the following command:

     rng2vim -x docbook.rng docbook50